Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-The first number is 1, which solves the problem of the starting amount.
+In math, we call these sigma summations.
+The first number is 1, which solves the problem of the starting amount for our sumitation.

 <br /><br />